12 Safe Driving Tips for New Zealand

 The #1 rule for driving in New Zealand.

-2. Know the speed limits.
+2. Know the speed limits

 Speed limit signs are on the side of the road, usually with a red ring around a number.
 Speed is measured in km/h in New Zealand.
-The national speed limit for open roads are 100km/h.
+The national speed limit for open roads is 100km/h.
 Obviously, cater your driving to the conditions: don’t be a moron.

-3. Be careful when overtaking.
+3. Be careful when overtaking

 There are a lot of twists and turns in New Zealand’s roads, so only overtake when you can see clearly what’s on the road ahead.

-4. Don’t talk on your cellphone while driving.
+4. Don’t talk on your cellphone while driving

-You’re attention should be on the road.
+Your attention should be on the road.
 Don’t be that guy.

-5. Learn how NZ intersections work.
+5. Learn how NZ intersections work

 Use roundabouts by driving clockwise.
 Keep an eye on traffic lights, using the correct lanes, and all that good stuff.
-If you end up missing a turn off or being stuck in the wrong lane, make your way back there legally – don’t do any dramatic u-turns.
+If you end up missing a turn-off or being stuck in the wrong lane, make your way back there legally – don’t do any dramatic u-turns.

-6. Beware of gravel and unsealed roads.
+6. Beware of gravel and unsealed roads

 Getting off the beaten track can actually bring you to some horrifically beaten tracks.
 Some less maintained roads can be uneven so go steady.

-7. Wear your seat belt.
+7. Wear your seat belt

-A bit of a no-brainer, but just incase.
+A bit of a no-brainer, but just in case.
 Even if you drive like a boss, someone could still crash into you.

 8. Be aware of alcohol regulations.

 It is illegal to drive with alcohol in your system if you are under 20 years old.
 Over 20 years old and it is 250 micrograms per litre of breath.
-It’s difficult to say how many drinks that is equivalent to, as there are other contributing factors.
+It’s difficult to say how many drinks that is the equivalent to, as there are other contributing factors.
 All in all, don’t drink and drive!

 9. Look out for animals on the road…